Contents

 Gonzaga University in Spokane has a Master of Arts in Communication and Leadership Studies program available through its School of Leadership Studies.
 A total of 30 course credits are required to complete the degree, which can be earned in one of six optional concentrations: Global Leadership, Digital Media Strategies, Change Leadership, College Teaching, Servant Leadership, or Strategic and Organizational Communication.
 Core courses in Gonzaga’s MA program include Communication and Leadership Ethics, International and Intercultural Communication, Content Creation and Strategy, Theorizing Communication, and a Master’s-Level Writing lab.
 While the program is offered primarily online (with one required campus visit), students can choose to attend more than one on-campus immersion session if they wish.
 Therefore, MastersinCommunications.com classifies this track as an online/hybrid program, as students may participate in up to five immersions per year.
 These optional sessions last three to five days each, and mainly take place on the Gonzaga campus; however, there is one held at Mount Adams, and another in Valyermo, California.
 Several electives in the program also include the opportunity to study abroad in places such as Italy, Belgium, Colombia, or the Czech Republic.

-At the University of Washington (UW) in Seattle, the Department of Communication offers a 45-credit Communication Leadership program in which students can pursue a Master of Communication degree in either Digital Media or Communities and Networks.
-The Master of Communication in Digital Media (MCDM) focuses on digital content creation and analytics, with courses such as Multimedia Storytelling; Advanced User Research and UX Strategies; Analytics and Insights for Brands; Advanced Content Strategy; and Law of Digital Media, Interactive Media, and Content.
-The Master of Communication in Communities and Networks (MCCN), on the other hand, emphasizes community outreach, interpersonal engagement, and organizational communication.
-Electives in this track include Leadership and Teams; Storytelling and Audience Engagement; Mastering the Art and Science of Professional Communication; Building Successful Online Communities; and The Law and Ethics of Community Building in Private, Public, and Nonprofit Entities.
+The University of Washington also offers a Master of Communication in Digital Media (MCDM) with optional specializations in Content Strategy & UX; Storytelling; Emergent Technologies & Trends.
+The curriculum for this program focuses on digital content creation and analytics, with courses such as Multimedia Storytelling; Advanced User Research and UX Strategies; Analytics and Insights for Brands; Advanced Content Strategy; and Law of Digital Media, Interactive Media, and Content.
+Finally, UW offers a Master of Communication in Communities and Networks (MCCN) that has optional specializations in Marketing & Branding; Storytelling; Organizational & Professional Communication; Communication & Culture; Community & Leadership.
+The MCCN program emphasizes community outreach, interpersonal engagement, and organizational communication.
+Electives for this program include Leadership and Teams; Storytelling and Audience Engagement; Mastering the Art and Science of Professional Communication; Building Successful Online Communities; and The Law and Ethics of Community Building in Private, Public, and Nonprofit Entities.

 The UW Department of Communication also offers an MA/PhD program in communication; however, it is explicitly designed for students who intend to earn their Ph.D. and is not a standalone master’s in communication program.
 Students in this track earn their master’s directly before starting the Ph.D. portion of the curriculum.